Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 Advantage & disadvantage can stack with one another, or cancel each other out.

 Example: Vigo the ranger is ambushing a goblin scouting party.
 The goblins are surprised, so he has advantage on the attack roll.
 He is also hiding in the bushes, so he has another advantage.
-However- the goblins, however, are crawl
+However- the goblins, however, are barely visible in the high brush, and enjoy half-cover, giving disadvantage to all attacks made against them.
+So
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM3ODY2OTYyLC0xNjQzODQyNDk4XX0=
+eyJoaXN0b3J5IjpbNjY3OTUzMjQ3LC0xNjQzODQyNDk4XX0=
 -->